AvaProtocol/OAK-docs/_docs/product-roadmap.md

 ### Blockchain
 - [Turing Network Launch (Kusama Parachain)](https://oak.tech/turing/phases/)
 - Onboarding more collators to the Neumann & Turing Networks
+- Time specificity: crafting granularity in when a task is to be triggered and at what slippage
 - HRMP Channels to select partners
 - Private automated tasks pilot
 - **Triggers:** price, XCMP events